ArbitrumFoundation/docs/docs/partials/_anatomy-aip-partial.md

-The Constitution of the Arbitrum DAO defines the following sections of an AIP:
+The Constitution of the Arbitrum DAO encourages proposers to include the following sections within Arbitrum Improvement Proposals:

 - **Abstract** - Two or three sentences that summarize the AIP.
 - **Motivation** - A statement on why the Arbitrum community should implement the AIP.